celestine-cstl/celestine-cstl/README.md

 **What I’m working on**

 🔍 I’m currently self-learning new tools and technologies to expand my skill set in data & finance.
+I am looking for a **4- to 6-month internship starting in March 2026**

 **Currently learning:**
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)